WASHINGTON, D.C. – COMPREHENSIVE YOUTH JUSTICE AMENDMENT ACT (2017)

 On May 10, 2016, Colorado passed legislation that limits the use of solitary confinement in state-run juvenile facilities.
 House Bill 1328 limits the use of solitary in the case of an emergency, which is defined as a “serious, probable, imminent threat of bodily harm to self or others where there is the present ability to effect such bodily harm.”
 The approval of a qualified mental health professional and the approval of the Director of the Division of Youth Corrections must be secured for a youth to remain in seclusion beyond four hours.
 A court order is required to keep a youth in solitary confinement for eight hours.
 The bill requires the Colorado Division of Youth Corrections to document the use of solitary confinement and to create a youth seclusion working group including experts from the community.
 Click here and here to read more.

-In March, 2017, the Colorado Child Safety Coalition released a report on punitive practices in the Colorado Division of Youth Corrections.
-Bound and Broken: How DYC’s Culture of Violence is Hurting Colorado’s Kids and What to Do About It includes found high rates of isolation and staff use pain-compliance techniques, straitjackets, and knee strikes on youth.
+Unfortunately, a report released in March 2017, by the Colorado Child Safety Coalition showed that abusive practices were still occurring in the Colorado Division of Youth Corrections.
+Bound and Broken: How DYC’s Culture of Violence is Hurting Colorado’s Kids and What to Do About It found high rates of isolation and staff use pain-compliance techniques, straitjackets, and knee strikes on youth.
 The Report makes and policy recommendations, including a call for a pilot program in DYC based on the Missouri Approach, a highly-successful model used by several states that has resulted in safer facilities with far fewer assaults against both staff and youth, while maintaining low recidivism rates and high educational outcomes.
-The coalition also released a video featuring footage of some of these practices and the perspective of an young person.
+The coalition also released a video featuring footage of some of these practices and the perspective of a young person.
 Read and watch the resources below to learn more:

 On April 7, 2016, Nebraska passed legislation that will go into effect on July 21, 2016.
 The law will require all facilities that house youth to gather and report detailed data on all instances of room confinement that exceed one hour.
 Facilities must submit quarterly reports to the Legislature and the Inspector General of Child Welfare must review this data and prepare annual reports to the legislature.
 In January 2016, the ACLU of Nebraska’s report, “Growing Up Locked Down,” found that juveniles are kept in isolation for up to 90 days in some facilities, while other facilities don’t even know how often or how long juveniles are deprived of contact with other people.